 - Runny nose

 Can I get tested for COVID-19?
 What are the requirements?

 There are defined testing criteria, and supplies are limited.
 McFarland Clinic is following Centers for Disease Control (CDC) criteria for COVID-19 testing.
-Only patients with a known exposure and who have symptoms of cough, fever, or shortness of breath will be tested.
+Only patients with a known exposure or who have symptoms above will be tested.